owais/splunk-otel-java-overhead-test/README.md

 # Performance overhead tests for the Splunk OTel Java Agent

-This repository contains documentation, tools, and results concerning the "overhead" of the [Splunk distribution](https://github.com/signalfx/splunk-otel-java) of the [OpenTelemetry Java Instrumentation Agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
+This repository contains documentation, tools, and results concerning the impact on performance of the [Splunk distribution](https://github.com/signalfx/splunk-otel-java) of the [OpenTelemetry Java Instrumentation Agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation).

 # Background